tournepivoine/shinpokered-fr/README.md

   -jr trainer M/F, pokemaniac, hiker, cueball, psychic, tamer, black belt, rocket, cooltrainer M/F, gentleman, channeler -all rival phases, all gym leaders, elite-4, prof.oak, chief

+- Trainer stat DVs are now randomly generated to a degree (only in hard mode)
+  - Attack DV is between 9 and 15 and always odd-numbered
+  - Defense, special, and speed DVs are between 8 and 15
+  - HP DV is a minimum of 8 since attack DV is always odd-numbered
 - Trainer AI battles now track which enemy pkmn have already been sent out, so allows for new functionality:
   - Trainer pkmn DVs are remembered between switching, and new ones won't be generated on every send-out
-  - Trainer pkmn can now have stat experience assigned to them that is scaled to their level
+  - Trainer pkmn now have stat experience assigned to them that is scaled to their level (only in hard mode)
   - These are real DVs and statEXP values that utilize the existing enemy party_struct which is normally unused by trainer AI
 - Agatha & cooltrainers will not randomly switch since they now have ai routine 4
 - Flags for dividing exp among active pokemon are now only reset after fainting an enemy pkmn